Eco-friendly Bamboo Toilet Paper

-However, because bamboo toilet paper is made using virgin pulp it is naturally soft.
+However, because bamboo toilet paper is made using virgin pulp it’s naturally soft.
 The material is also naturally anti-microbial.

 One downside to this type of toilet roll is the fact most of the raw materials are produced in China.
 This means that there’s a lot of transportation required in the manufacturing process.

-Furthermore, you’re still using a raw material that’s been grown for the purpose of creating a product, although if the paper is FSC certified this means the bamboo has been grown responsibly.
+Furthermore, you’re still using a raw material that’s been grown to create a product.
+Although if the paper is FSC certified, this means the bamboo has been produced responsibly.

 It’s septic safe, plus free of chlorine and BPA.

-Furthermore, the company use a ‘closed loop’ manufacturing process that uses 80% less water than normal manufacturing processes.
+Furthermore, the company uses a ‘closed-loop’ manufacturing process that uses 80% less water than normal manufacturing processes.

 Dream Bright’s eco-friendly toilet paper is made from 100% virgin bamboo pulp.

-With each purchase Dream Bright donates a proportion of the profits back into funding the bamboo farms they use.
+With each purchase, Dream Bright donates a portion of the profits back into funding the bamboo farms they use.